-Торіс Data Request PGE Response Strategy Disclose the actual and potential impacts of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning where such information is material. (continued) Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy and financial planning.
+Topic Data Request PGE Response Strategy Disclose the actual and potential impacts of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning where such information is material. (continued) Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy and financial planning.
 Business Severe Weather-In recent years, PGE's territory has experienced unprecedented heat, historic ice and snowstorms, and wildfires.
 August 2023 experienced a record-breaking heat wave with temperatures in the region reaching all-time recorded highs for the month.
 This resulted in a peak load demand of 4,498 MW, beating the Company's previous all-time peak load demand, and surpassing the prior summer peak load by nearly 6%.
 The increase and severity of extreme weather events highlights the importance of combating the effects of climate change through decarbonizing the power supply and investing in a more reliable and resilient grid.
 Refer to the response to the question above, Describe the climate- related risks and opportunities the organization has identified over the short-, medium-, and long-term, for further discussion of the impact of climate related risks and opportunities on our organization's business, as well as the Overview in the Management's Discussion and Analysis section of the 2023 10K.
 Strategy Climate-related risks and opportunities are a key driver for PGE's strategy, centered on three long-term imperatives-electrify, decarbonize, perform.
 Considerable opportunity exists as we work with our customers, stakeholders and communities to lead the clean energy future.
 Opportunities exist in many forms, including the ability to invest in new renewables, energy storage, grid hardening, business continuity and emergency management, including wildfire and storm management, and infrastructure to enable transportation electrification and clean, integrated customer solutions.
 These opportunities are evaluated and enabled by PGE's capital planning, integrated resource planning and distribution system planning processes.

-Торіс Data Request PGE Response Strategy Describe the impact of climate-related Financial Planning Disclose the actual and potential impacts of climate-related risks and risks and opportunities on the organization's businesses, strategy and financial planning. (continued) Climate-related risks and opportunities play an important role in our capital expenditures.
-Capital expenditures are critical as we transition to a Clean Energy future and as we work to meet our goals above.
-All material capital expenditures are discussed within PGE's annual 10-K filings. opportunities on the organization's businesses, strategy, and financial planning where such information is material. (continued) In 2021, PGE adopted a green financing framework under which the Company issues green financing instruments to finance or refinance sustainable projects.
-We also issued our inaugural green bonds and closed on our sustainability-linked revolving credit facility, helping us enter into a new phase of our sustainability strategy.
-In prior years, we issued \$100 million in green bonds which were funded in 2023 under our Green Financing Framework and executed a \$499 million equit forward sale agreement to improve balance sheet metrics, fund system improvements, and accelerate clean energy investment.
-In 2023, we executed an additional \$500 million in green bonds to continue to support renewable investments under our green financing framework.
-Green Financing Website
+ced a and potential impacts organization's businesses, strategy expenditures.
+C rithe of climate-related risks and opportunities on the organization's imate businesses, strategy, e reliable and financial planning where such information is material. (continued) seed risks and (continued) (continued) (continued) (continued) (continued) In 2021, PGE ad issues green fin.
+We also issued or revolving credit strategy.
+In prioring credit strategy.
+In prioring continued improvements, In 2023, we executed the continued improvements, In 2023, we executed the continued in the co risks and opportunities play an important role in our capital apital expenditures are critical as we transition to a Clean Energy work to meet our goals above.
+All material capital expenditures within PGE's annual 10-K filings. opted a green financing framework under which the Company ancing instruments to finance or refinance sustainable projects. our inaugural green bonds and closed on our sustainability-linked facility, helping us enter into a new phase of our sustainability r years, we issued \$100 million in green bonds which were funded ur Green Financing Framework and executed a \$499 million equity reement to improve balance sheet metrics, fund system and accelerate clean energy investment. cuted an additional \$500 million in green bonds to continue to ble investments under our green financing framework.